 If you don’t feel like spending lots of time digging through tons of benchmarks, or you are not confident that you can pick the best gaming CPU or best CPU for the money yourself, then fear not.
 We have done all the homework and the CPU’s listed below are the best desktop CPUs you can get for different price points and worth putting into your new or upgraded rig.

-The CPU is hardest working component of your PC.
+The CPU is the hardest working component of your PC.
 It runs your operating system and programs.
-Some games, like for instance Battlefield 4, are CPU-intensive and require a powerful CPU in order to get high frame rates.
+Some games, like for instance Battlefield 1, are CPU-intensive and require a powerful CPU in order to get high frame rates.
 CPU’s can also be overclocked, which means that you can get more performance, but they produce more heat in return, and you are going to need a good CPU cooler for that as well as efficient thermal paste.

 Disclaimer: Clicking on a product name link will bring to you to the appropriate Amazon.com (.co.uk, .de, etc) product listing, where you can check the price, customer reviews and more information about the product or similar products.

 |Type||CPU||Cores (Threads)||Base Clock||Turbo Clock||Cache||TDP|